KhartesViewer/khartes/README.md

 ## Creating a project

-If you are running khartes for the first time, or if you are starting a new project, select `File / New Project...` to create a new project.
+If you are running khartes for the first time, or if you are starting a new project, select the `File / New Project...` menu item to create a new project.
 When you create a new project, you will immediately be asked for the name of your project, and the location on disk where you wish it to be created.
 This is so that khartes